 Imagine spending your entire life confined in a small cage — one without a mattress or a blanket.
 You’re not given any food or water for days, even weeks, and sometimes visitors toss things at you to hurt you.
 How would you feel?
 This is exactly what life is like for many animals around the world due to our cruel and horrible acts of violence against them.
 Even after they have been rescued, they may be unable to lead a normal life.

-The shadow of their past abuse may still haunt them, just like how Blossom (pictured below), took a long time to ‘blossom’ into the dog she is now.
-Blossom, the dog, was unfortunately caught in a hoarding situation.
+The shadow of their past abuse may still haunt them, just like how Blossom took a long time to ‘blossom’ into the dog she is now.
+She was unfortunately caught in a hoarding situation.
 Although she was subsequently rescued by an animal shelter, she was initially terrified of many things: constantly hiding in secluded corners, and never wagging her tail.
 It took three long months under her rescuer’s care for her to finally get over her fears, and the difference between the terrified pup she used to be and the merry dog she became is truly staggering.
 Blossom was lucky to find rescuers who were willing to look after her — not all 115 million animals in abusive situations worldwide are so fortunate.
 These vulnerable animals have to face the long-lasting impacts of animal abuse, some of which are so severe that it could permanently ruin their lives!
 This prevalence of such situations clearly highlights that animal abuse is a pressing issue that should not be taken lightly.

 Why do people choose to hurt animals?
 You may be surprised to find that many animal abusers do not do it on purpose.
 Instead, they are simply unaware of how harmful their actions are.
 For instance, some people may not realise the type of shelter different animals need.
 They may keep a dog in a cage too small and cramped to move around in, or keep it on a short chain.
 Others may be purely irresponsible; forgetting to feed their pets for days or simply turning a blind eye to their issues, despite being aware that their actions could bring harm to these animals.
 This was clearly evident in the case of a dog who was left tied up in the boot of a car on a sweltering June day, where temperatures in the vehicle reached roughly 55 degrees!